EvolEcolGroup/mtDNAcombine/README.md

 For each species, the sequence data needs to be aligned so that we can capture comparable regions of the genome common to each sample.
 This is done within the `align_and_summarise` function using the ClustalW algorithm, removing any columns with blanks or ambiguous calls.

-For efficiency, here we will subset the `alignment_file_list` and run just one of the four datasets.
+For efficiency, here we will subset the `alignment_file_list` and run just one of the five datasets.

 ```r
 align_and_summarise(alignment_files = alignment_file_list[5],